For someone who loves organic food so much and cooks so often, my refrigerator is surprisingly empty. How could this be?

 Aside from using organic coconut oil in my smoothies, I use it as a moisturizer as well.

-CHIA SEEDS Named one of my top 5 organic food trends of 2011, chia seeds continue to explode in popularity - and for very good reason.
+CHIA SEEDS Chia seeds continue to explode in popularity — and for very good reason.

 Chia seeds are an incredible source of protein, and I use them in my morning smoothie and for puddings.